hifiberry/hifiberry-dsp/doc/reverse-engineering-lg.md

 easiest way to use Bytes 16/17 and map the range 0x100f - 0x164F to the volume range 0-100%.

+This gives the simple formula:

+value = 0x100f + percent * 0x0010

 Checking bytes 18/19 for 0x048A seems to indicate that SoundSync is active.

 ## Other